hfg-gmuend/gmynd/docs/intersectData.md

 ### Example

-Let's say you have the following data with country names and codes, but there are, for example, entries for "World" and "Bavaria", which are not considered as souvereign nations by the UN.
+Let's say you have the following data with country names and codes, but there are, for example, entries for "World" and "Bavaria", which are not considered as sovereign nations by the UN.

 ```javascript
 let countryData = [